Return to Learn FAQ

 - All students and staff will wear masks in school.
 HPS will provide masks.

-- In classrooms, physical distancing will be practiced to the extent possible.
+- In the Orange status (hybrid model), physical distancing of 6 feet in classrooms,will be enforced.
 PreK-8 students will be grouped in cohorts by grade level.

 - Regular hand-washing/sanitizing will be required for all students and staff.